gokcehan/lf/doc.md

 Special files such as character and block devices, named pipes, and sockets are skipped and links are not followed.
 Moving is performed using the rename operation of the underlying OS.
 For cross-device moving, lf falls back to copying and then deletes the original files if there are no errors.
-Operation errors are shown in the message line as well as the log file and they do not preemptively finish the corresponding file operation.
+Operation errors are shown in the message line as well as the log file and they do not prematurely terminate the corresponding file operation.

 File operations can be performed on the currently selected file or on multiple files by selecting them first.
 When you `copy` a file, lf doesn't actually copy the file on the disk, but only records its name to a file.